What is AMD?

 AMD affects part of the back of the eye called the macula, the central part of the retina (the “film” lining the inside the eye).
 When AMD damages the macula, the center part of a person’s vision may become blurred or wavy, and a blind spot may develop.
 AMD can cause vision loss quickly or slowly, and can make it very hard to do things that require sharp vision, such as reading, sewing, cooking or driving; it can also make it difficult to see in dim light.
 The good news is that AMD almost never causes total blindness, since it usually does not hurt side (peripheral) vision.

 Dry and wet.
 The most common form of AMD is “dry” AMD.
 This is caused by the appearance of small yellow deposits called drusen, which form under the retina.
 These are accumulated waste products of the retina, which can grow in size and stop the flow of nutrients to the retina.
 This will cause the retinal cells in the macula that process light to die, causing vision to become blurred.
 This form of the disease usually worsens slowly.
 “Wet” AMD generally causes more rapid and more serious vision loss.
 In this form of the disease, tiny new blood vessels grow under and into the retina.
 These blood vessels are fragile and often break and leak, causing a loss of vision.
+There is also an advanced form of dry AMD called geographic atrophy (GA).

 There may be no symptoms until the disease progresses or affects both eyes.
 Vision changes due to AMD are: